 Student Frank Wallace sorts mail for his work study job in the Briar Cliff mailroom.

-The school has four residence halls and processes up to 25 mesh bags of mail a week, each holding about 70 pounds.
+According to the article, BCU processes up to 25 mesh bags of mail a week, each holding about 70 pounds.
+You do the math!

-"If one person gets mail," Huelskamp said, "everyone is like, 'Oh my gosh, what did you get?'"
+“If one person gets mail,” a student told the Journal, “everyone is like, ‘Oh my gosh, what did you get?’”

 Need some ideas of what to send?
 Care packages, family pictures, gift cards, local newspaper clippings or letters from siblings will all remind your student of home.
 Also, share your student’s address with other relatives who might want to drop a note: grandparents, relatives, friends and neighbors!

 Who knows?
 Next time you visit campus, you might be surprised to find that card hanging on your student’s bulletin board.